-There is very little to differentiate the boiler brands with only 4 points between all seven companies.
+There is very little to differentiate the boiler brands with only 4 points between all five companies.

 All of the companies got our worst rating for management of workers’ rights in supply chains.
-Four of them – Remeha, Groupe Atlantic, Viessmann and Robert Bosch – had inadequate policies whilst Vaillant, Ravenheat and Sime said nothing at all about workers’ rights.
+Four of them – Remeha, Groupe Atlantic, Viessmann and Robert Bosch – had inadequate policies whilst Vaillant said nothing at all about workers’ rights.

 Climate change policies